Shaga-Matula/Iceberg/README.md

 * Create a game using Python, that takes input data from the user and manipulate the data to present a game that’s both interesting and enjoyable.
 * Create a help file that display in clear and precise instructions on how to play.
+* Catch all input errors and report to user.